ASaiM/documentation/index.rst

 The environment is constitued of:

-An expert database combining information from analysis of intestinal microbiota
-    This database is currently under construction
+    An expert database combining information from analysis of intestinal microbiota This database is currently under construction

-A framework to process and analyze intestinal microbiota from raw sequences to taxonomic and functional assignations
-    This framework makes the connection between different tools and then generates pipeline that can then be executed in ASaiM environment.
-This framework in developped to be:
+    A framework to process and analyze intestinal microbiota from raw sequences to taxonomic and functional assignations This framework makes the connection between different tools and then generates pipeline that can then be executed in ASaiM environment.
+It is developped to be:

         - easy to use for all from beginners to expert.
-Check out :ref:`how to execute a pipeline analysis <installation-running-pipeline-execution>`
+Check by yourself :ref:`how to execute a pipeline analysis <installation-running-pipeline-execution>` and try it with the :ref:`demo <demo>`
         - adjustable with numerous proposed tools.
-Check out :ref:`the available tools <>`
+Check out :ref:`all the available tools <for-devs-framework-tools>`

 What now ?
 ----------

-If you are a user and you want to use ASaiM to process and analyze metagenomic and metatranscriptomic sequences, check out the :ref:`Demo <demo>` and go to the :ref:`Utilisation manual <_for-users>`.
+If you are a user and you want to use ASaiM to process and analyze metagenomic and metatranscriptomic sequences, check out the :ref:`demo <demo>` and go to the :ref:`utilisation manual <for-users>`.

-If you are an curious user or a potential developper and you want to have more information about ASaiM, go to :ref:` <for-devs>`.
+If you are an curious user or a potential developper and you want to have more information about ASaiM, go to :ref:`detailed manual <for-devs>`.

 Contributions and feedbacks